kcarnold/cs344/content/units/13misc/homework.md

     - Your fine-tuned model
     - A model in the OpenAI Playground (use Full Spectrum probabilities to show request the logprobs)
 - What do you notice about the perplexities of the three models?

+## Count the Parameters

+The large language model we looked at for our discussion last week, PaLM, reports that it has 540 billion parameters.
+What are all of those numbers used for?
+This week, we'll count parameters.

+This is the Fundamentals notebook for this week:

+- {{% fundamentals name="Why so big?
+Counting parameters in sequence models" nbname="u13n1-count-params.ipynb" %}}

 ## Submitting